freenas/freenas-docs/userguide/vms.rst

 :menuselection:`VMs`
 to see a card for each installed VM.
 There are options to switch the default view on this screen to *Slim* or *Table*.
-Each card has a :guilabel:`Connect` button at the bottom.
+Each card has a :guilabel:`CONNECT` button at the bottom.

 .. figure:: images/vms.png